-There are no other transactions with the Board other than aggregated remuneration for services as Directors as disclosed in the Directors-Remuneration Report on pages 14 and 15, and as set out in note 2 to the financial statements.
+There are no transactions with the Board other than their aggregated remuneration for services as Directors as disclosed in the Directors' Remuneration Report on pages 16 and 17 and as set out in note 2 to the financial statements.
 None of the Directors has any interest in the ordinary shares of the Company.

-There were fees of £141,430 (2018: £24,000) due to Directors at the year-end.
+There were fees of £251,541 (2019: £82,541) due to current Directors at the year-end (as noted in the Directors Remuneration Report on page 16).